edehlol/vaimo/README.md

 ## Additional Notes

+Optional Features:
+[x] - API returns info for the shipping time and lead time.
+Add a tooltip on hover that displays it.
+[x] - Have the discount timer count down to the discount end date provided by the API.
+[x] - Have the QTY rocker be a shareable component that can be configured to have different min value, max value, and step increment value.

 Currency selections happens on the assumption that the currency for all options and shipping cost is the same, thus:

 ```js